thingsboard/thingsboard.github.io/docs/edge/install/docker-windows.md

 ```

 Where:
-- `8080:8080` - connect local port 8080 to exposed internal HTTP port 8080
+- `18080:8080` - connect local port 18080 to exposed internal HTTP port 8080
-- `1883:1883` - connect local port 1883 to exposed internal MQTT port 1883
+- `11883:1883` - connect local port 11883 to exposed internal MQTT port 1883
-- `5683:5683` - connect local port 5683 to exposed internal COAP port 5683
+- `15683:5683` - connect local port 15683 to exposed internal COAP port 5683
 - `mytb-edge-data:/data` - mounts the host's dir `mytb-edge-data` to ThingsBoard Edge DataBase data directory
 - `mytb-edge-logs:/var/log/tb-edge` - mounts the host's dir `mytb-edge-logs` to ThingsBoard Edge logs directory
-- `thingsboard/tb-edge` - docker image
+- `thingsboard/tb-edge:3.3.0-edge` - docker image
 - `CLOUD_ROUTING_KEY` - your edge key
 - `CLOUD_ROUTING_SECRET` - your edge secret
 - `CLOUD_PRC_HOST` - ip address of the machine with the ThingsBoard platform

-**NOTE**: do not use *'localhost'* - *'localhost'* is the ip address of the edge service in the docker container
+**NOTE**: do not use **'localhost'** - **'localhost'** is the ip address of the edge service in the docker container.
+Please use the IP address of machine where ThingsBoard CE is running and this IP address must be accessible by docker container.

 - `restart: always` - automatically start ThingsBoard Edge in case of system reboot and restart in case of failure